datafordemocracy/PublicInterestData2018/resources/updates.md

 * MW: This week I met with my group, where we discussed the variables and outcomes we wanted to use in tackling the problem.
 We made our discussion into a written report, which was then submitted.
 One thing we had trouble with was figuring out how to visualize any models we made, since the default decision tree output is not easily readable to an outsider.
 * HS: This week I met up with my group and we talked through and created research plan based on the question we were given.
 This was mostly successful, though we do have some questions about our ability to pull neighborhood income from census tract and probably need more information about welfare policies that have changed over time that might affect our results.
 * MW: This week, our group developed our outline for research question #2: Racial disparity in post-referral decision points.
 Individually, I learned how to run the Monte Carlo analysis for the sensitivity of independent variables on dependent variables on excel.
 The result will be in the form of a distribution with confidence intervals, as well as an indication of the topmost "sensitive" variables in terms of influencing the dependent variable.
 Once our group runs the regression on our post-referral decision points, I hope to see if this analysis will add value and increased specificity to our analysis on R.
+* JM: This week we breaking up into groups to tackle different parts of the problem statement.
+We met up as a group to discuss the research plan and were able to create a written report.
+We also talked about our role as researchers in this project.
+Personally, I will go through Hadley's chapter 23-25.

 ### Group 2